Uganda Travel Insurance Guide

 Documentation Required: Medical reports, receipts, police reports for theft/incidents, proof of travel dates, and detailed expense documentation

-• Obtain police reports immediately for any theft or security incidents, as these are mandatory documentation for related claims and can be difficult to acquire retroactively
+• File police reports immediately for any theft or incidents, as these documents are mandatory for claims

 Get Covered for Uganda